The Evolution of Conference Materials

 1980s | Print, Print, Print!

 Conference materials were primarily in the form of a bound printed book or binder.
 Sometimes these were multi-volume technical papers or just long abstracts.
-Content was rich, but proceedings materials were bulky and inconsistently formatted.
+The content was rich, but proceedings materials were bulky and inconsistently formatted.

 1990s | Introducing Floppy Disks and CD-ROMs

-Scanning and OCRing technical papers was the primary way to make paper, digital.
+Scanning and OCRing technical papers were the primary ways to turn paper into digital.
 Using high-speed scanners and conversion software, search-ability was 95%.
-As we approached 2000, MS-Office created documents was becoming a major means of supplying content and converting from Word to PDF was very common.
+As we approached 2000, MS Office documents were becoming a major means of supplying content, and converting from Word to PDF was very common.

 2000s | Growing Online Popularity

-Putting conference handouts online was a passion for meetings industry professionals, but the reality was resistant attendees, and lack of bandwidth and Wi-Fi connectivity at events.
+Putting conference handouts online was a passion for meeting industry professionals, but the reality was resistant attendees and a lack of bandwidth and Wi-Fi connectivity at events.

 In 2003, PowerPoint presentations began to erode the integrity of the written paper.
-Regarding educational meeting content, bullets and slides versus written out paragraphs weakened the integrity of the conference giveaway.
-A slide show without the talk wasn’t as valuable.
-The good news was authors were supplying digital files and content had more color, depth and smaller file sizes (sometimes) making it a good in for the faster web.
+Regarding educational meeting content, bullets and slides versus written-out paragraphs weakened the integrity of the conference giveaway.
+A slideshow without the talk wasn’t as valuable.
+The good news was authors were supplying digital files, and content had more color, depth and smaller file sizes, (sometimes) making it good for the faster web.

 By 2006, large bound content was printed far less, and customized seminar and course content continued to be printed.

-Around 2007, flash drives enter the market competing against CD-ROMs.
+Around 2007, flash drives entered the market, competing against CD-ROMs.
 Even though they were more expensive, flash drives were “new and cool” and reusable to attendees, which added value and increased sponsorship opportunities.
-Regardless, everyone wanted to “go green,” and attendees began to see paperless conference themes with recycled paper and conference content on CD-ROM and flash drive with only a printed program or conference learning journal for note-taking.
+Regardless, everyone wanted to “go green,” and attendees began to see paperless conference themes with recycled paper and conference content on CD-ROMs and flash drives, with only a printed program or conference learning journal for note-taking.

-Today we’re still seeing a mix of content delivery from print to digital to online.
+Today, we’re still seeing a mix of content delivery, from print to digital to online.
 Associations have more of a grasp on a content strategy.
 The buzz of a green paperless meeting is turning into offering what makes the right sense at the right cost.
-Often attendees will be offered content delivery choices upon registration.
-Some associations are utilizing the social web leveraging social media websites like Twitter and LinkedIn, or Online Event Communities for attendees to engage with each other and associations’ educational content.
+Often, attendees will be offered content delivery choices upon registration.
+Some associations are leveraging social media websites like Twitter and LinkedIn or Online Event Communities for attendees to engage with each other and associations’ educational content.

 More associations are now looking at different delivery methods in order to give conference attendees and members access to educational content anywhere, anytime and anyhow.

-Knowledge Centers, aka online archives of conference handouts and proceedings, are on the rise.
-Associations are quickly figuring out putting their content in these centralized hubs allows their association to be discovered by search engines like Google in the abyss of the world wide web.
-The site’s easy search tools allow users to find the exact conference materials they’re looking for whether the annual conference was five years ago, or two days ago.
-What’s more is associations can often charge for access to content, or limit access to conference attendees or members.)
+Online Conference Libraries, aka online archives of conference handouts and proceedings, are on the rise.
+Associations are quickly figuring out that putting their content in these centralized hubs allows their association to be discovered by search engines like Google in the abyss of the world wide web.
+The sites’ easy search tools allow users to find the exact conference materials they’re looking for, whether the annual conference was five years ago or two days ago.
+What’s more is associations can often charge for access to content or limit access to conference attendees or members.